eeee88/eeee88/README.md

 - ⚡ Fun fact: ...

 <!---
-eeee88/eeee88 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
 kotlin {
     jvm {
         @OptIn(ExperimentalKotlinGradlePluginApi::class)
         binaries {
-            // Configures a JavaExec task named "eeee88" and a Gradle distribution for the "main" compilation in this target executable {
+            // Configures a JavaExec task named "" and a Gradle distribution for the "main" compilation in this target executable {
                 mainClass.set("foo.MainKt")
             }

-            // Configures a JavaExec task named "eeee88Another" and a Gradle distribution for the "main" compilation executable(KotlinCompilation.MAIN_COMPILATION_NAME, "another") {
+            // Configures a JavaExec task named "Another" and a Gradle distribution for the "main" compilation executable(KotlinCompilation.MAIN_COMPILATION_NAME, "another") {
                 // Set a different class
                 mainClass.set("foo.MainAnotherKt")
             }

-            // Configures a JavaExec task named "eeee88Test" and a Gradle distribution for the "test" compilation executable(KotlinCompilation.TEST_COMPILATION_NAME) {
+            // Configures a JavaExec task named "Test" and a Gradle distribution for the "test" compilation executable(KotlinCompilation.TEST_COMPILATION_NAME) {
                 mainClass.set("foo.MainTestKt")
             }

-            // Configures a JavaExec task named "eeee88TestAnother" and a Gradle distribution for the "test" compilation executable(KotlinCompilation.TEST_COMPILATION_NAME, "another") {
+            // Configures a JavaExec task named "TestAnother" and a Gradle distribution for the "test" compilation executable(KotlinCompilation.TEST_COMPILATION_NAME, "another") {
                 mainClass.set("foo.MainAnotherTestKt")
             }